Erika-tech257/paw-app/README.md

+# Project status

+This application is still in progress

 # Home Bound Paws

 Home Bound Paws is an application that allows users to create posts for missing or stray animals.

+## Description

+Home Bound Paws is an application that allows users to post an image and description of a missing or homeless pet.
+Users are also encouraged to leave a comment under a post, in hopes of saving a pet.
+Ultimately our goal is to reunite owners with their pets and help homeless animals find their furever home.

+## Contributing

+Not open to contributions right now.

 ## Available Scripts